 The Company has operating and finance leases for office space, laboratory facilities and various laboratory equipment, furniture and office equipment and leasehold improvements.
-The Company's leases have remaining lease terms of 1 years, some of which include options to extend the leases for up to 5 years, and some which include options to terminate the leases within 1 year.
+The Company's leases have remaining lease terms of less than 1 year to approximately 5 years, some of which include options to extend the leases for up to 5 years, and some which include options to terminate the leases within 1 year.
 In February 2020, the Company agreed to sublease office space in Florida, comprised of one of the two contiguous suites, under a non-cancelable operating lease, which expires in February 2026.
+In October 2020, the Company agreed to terminate this sublease, in exchange for a termination payment, due to financial difficulties encountered by the subtenant as a result of COVID-19.